 How does F&P apply the principles of the common good economy?

-We build long-standing and trustworthy cooperations with predominantly European supply partners which fulfil certain standards.
+We build long-standing and trustworthy cooperation with predominantly European supply partners on the outlet stock clothing business which fulfil certain German and European standards.
 We categorically reject any cooperation with companies with doubtful production and working conditions.
-On the side of office supplies, we attach great importance to sustainability and fair pricing.
-We treat our suppliers equally and do not discriminate against anyone.
+On the side of our B2B fashion branded whole sale partners, we attach great importance to sustainability and fair pricing.
+We treat our outlet and stock suppliers equally and do not discriminate against anyone.
 Problems (e.g. bad or under deliveries of stock clothing) are subject to a discussion aimed to find a shared solution between all the involved parts.

 Owners and financial partners

 Ethical and social impacts are a constitutive part of the Common Good Balance Sheet.
 Investments that take into account socio-ecological repercussions and contribute to secure jobs or to create new ones are a good way to create added value for society.
 Our equity ratio is 100%.
 Based on the vision of a sustainable and solid company, we decided to grow exclusively organically and not to collect any external funds.
-Our handling of funds is primarily needs-based and driven by a holistic perspective.
+Our handling of funds is primarily needs-based and driven by a holistic perspective based on buying and selling of stock clothes per kilo.
 This is how we evaluate our decision making for or against a given investment.
 Our decision-making process is based not only on financial or efficiency gains, but also immaterial advantages for the employees.

 Our company culture

 We have transparent and fair pricing for both B2B clients and end-consumers.
-Besides, we support our B2B clients in the development of recycling concepts, grant them access to a global network of retailers and offer support with customs regulations.
+Besides, we support our B2B fashion and branded suppliers and clients in the development of recycling concepts, grant them access to a global network of retailers and offer support with customs regulations.
 On the logistics side, we recur to reusable pallets or collies.

 F&P’s ecological footprint

-“We protect resources – every day!”The ecological footprint, which each of us leaves behind through, for example, riding a car, wearing a pair of jeans or drinking coffee in the morning, is a sensitive issue.
+“We protect resources – every day!
+“The ecological footprint, which each of us leaves behind through, for example, riding a car, wearing a pair of jeans or drinking coffee in the morning, is a sensitive issue.
 Every product and service we use consumes scarce resources, such as energy and water.
-Our business model based on buying and selling excess inventories, customer returns and liquidation goods makes a significant contribution to the preservation of our planet.
+Our B2B wholesale clothing business model is mainly based on buying and selling excess inventories, liquidation pallets, customer returns and stock clothes – makes a significant contribution to the preservation of our planet.
 We face up to our responsibility and do our best to reduce the production of climate-damaging greenhouse gases.

 production by 37